Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-Dorsal vagal shutdown is a state that is difficult to achieve with cognitive interventions alone: the nervous system is “too deeply” withdrawn to receive cognitive regulation strategies.
-SSP provides a direct acoustic input that can break this.
-By explaining this to Eva, she was able to get through the initial uncomfortable phase without stopping prematurely - a crucial element of counseling with this type of client.
+Dorsal vagal shutdown is a state that is difficult to achieve through cognitive interventions alone: the nervous system has retreated “too deeply” to be receptive to cognitive regulation strategies.
+SSP provides a direct acoustic pathway that can break through this.
+By explaining this to Eva, she was able to get through the initial uncomfortable phase without stopping prematurely—a crucial element of supporting this type of client.

-🔒 All personal data have been anonymized and/or fictionalized to protect the client's privacy.
-The client explicitly consented to anonymous use and actively contributed to the structuring of his experiences in review form.
+🔒 All personal data has been anonymized and/or fictionalized to protect the client’s privacy.
+The client has given explicit consent for anonymous use and has actively contributed to structuring his experiences in the form of a review.

 Case Study 07